Building a Better Team

 • Offer a hiring referral bonus to your team for recommending a star.

-To improve profitability, you need to improve the speed and quality of your hiring process.
+To improve profitability, you need to speed up and improve the quality of your hiring process.
 I can help.
-Fill out my contact form to book a complimentary coaching call, and we’ll work on improving your team’s talent level.
+Fill out my contact form to book a complimentary coaching call, and we’ll work to improve your team’s talent.

 Coach Dave